 To import Metadata from an RDBMS, you need to map the database objects with the FM objects.
 In this FM, you can import a particular object or all the objects like views, tables, functions, columns, and stored procedures.
 The user-defined stored procedures are supported.

-The following is table imported from Relational Database.
+The following is a table imported from Relational Database.

 |Database Objects||Framework Manager Objects|